PantelisAndrianakis/Breezy/documentation/language/enums.md

 # Enums

 An **enum** is a type with a fixed set of named constant values - directions, colours, operations, states.
-Breezy enums follow the Java model: each constant is a **singleton object** of the enum's class, so constants can carry fields, take constructor arguments, define methods, and even give each constant its own behaviour.
+In Breezy each constant is a **singleton object** of the enum's class, so constants can carry fields, take constructor arguments, define methods, and even give each constant its own behaviour.
 They are far more than named integers.

 ← [Back to the guide](../guide.md)